 ‘Equity vs. Non-Equity’ Is a False Binary

 Fact: The majority of companies using external funding leverage multiple kinds of capital across time.
-Why then do we still depict capital strategy as a high noon duel, with our choices bearing down from opposite ends of a gun?
-Why?
+Why do we still so often depict early stage capital strategy as a high noon duel, with choices bearing down on us from the barrel of a gun?

 Because investors benefit more from tension than from truth.

-It’s convenient to keep a conversation at the edges, far away from any messy middle where it’s harder for one kind of capital to claim supremacy over another.
+It’s convenient to keep a conversation at the edges, far away from the messy middle where it’s much harder for one kind of capital to claim supremacy over another.

 Proof point: I run a revenue-based fund.
-The 70 companies we’ve invested into raised $50M in equity before we invested.
+The 70 companies we’ve invested into have raised $50M in equity before we invested.
 To date, they’ve raised $150M in equity after we invested.
-Seamlessly.
-Without life or death drama.
+Very often without life or death drama.

 Equity and non-equity funding aren’t punching each other.
-At worst, we’re toddlers in parallel play–some company types are better served by one kind of capital over another.
-At best (and often) we’re working together and making plans to meet for brunch.
+At worst, we’re toddlers in parallel play—some company types are better served by one kind of capital over another.
+At best, we’re working together on a company and making plans to meet for brunch.

 The Binary Is a Status Game

-Historically, OG Venture Capital was as much about prestige as profit.
-Back in my early days as an investor, 'did you raise' was a proxy for 'are you legit.'
-It created a status hierarchy where founders who hadn't raised much equity, or from the right sources, were implicitly categorized as either not trying hard enough or not good enough to get it.
+Historically, Venture Capital is as much about prestige as profit.
+Back in my early days, 'did you raise' was a proxy for 'are you legit.'
+It created a status hierarchy where founders who hadn't raised much, or from the right sources, were implicitly categorized as either not trying hard enough or not good enough to get it.

-That hierarchy served investors who needed clout and deal flow.
+That hierarchy served investors who needed clout to secure deal flow and attract LPs into their orbit.
 Who doesn’t want to be on the other side of the velvet rope?
 It also served accelerators that tied their value to investor access.
 It served the media because funding rounds are quantifiable milestones with PR machinery behind them.

 This visibility bias runs deep.
 Companies using funding other than institutional VC barely register in the narrative.
-But here’s the trouble: They're not invisible because they're rare.
-They're invisible because their funding didn’t spur a press release, a viral LinkedIn post, or entitle a founder to a speaking spot at the next meetup.
+But, here’s the trouble: They're not invisible because they're rare.
+They're invisible because their funding didn’t spur a press release, a viral LinkedIn post, or entitle a founder to a speaking spot at the next fireside chat.

 What the Data Says